 Information about transaction entries

 Note: If your address has changed, do not process your transaction online.
 Instead, follow the instructions to change your address.

-You cannot update your during an online transaction.
+You cannot update your address during an online transaction.
 The DMV website has instructions to change your name on DMV documents and records.

 All items are mailed to the address on your DMV record.
 See how to change your address on your DMV vehicle records and documents.

 Your email program must be able to receive email from addresses that include the domain: dmv.ny.gov.
 If you need help, see information about email addresses.

 Name.
 Enter your last name, first name and middle initial exactly as they would appear on your DMV photo document or another DMV document such as a driver record abstract, a revocation or suspension order or a letter related to your driver license.
 If you are not sure how your name appears, follow these rules to enter your name.

 - names on DMV records appear in UPPERCASE and are displayed in UPPERCASE in online transactions

 - a suffix should be entered in Roman numerals (for example "SMITH III, JOHN, A.")

 - do not enter spaces or special characters such as commas or apostrophes (you can enter a hyphen if your name on DMV records includes a hyphen - for example, enter the name O'Brien as OBRIEN)